vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 in a give week either due to time-sensitive stuff at work or if it makes sense given the nature of the work I am trying to complete.

+## Target time distribution between personal projects, personal finances, personal chores, etc.

+* I aim to follow this *conditional minimum* target each week for personal projects; *at least one* of the following must be true:
+  * At least 5 hours on personal projects in that week
+  * At least 6 hours average on personal projects across that week and the two preceding weeks

+* I aim to follow this *conditional maximum* target each week for personal chores: *at least one* of the following must be true:
+  * At most 13 hours on personal chores in that week
+  * At most 12 hours average on personal chores across that week and the two preceding weeks

+* I aim to follow this *conditional maximum* target each week for personal finances, income and taxes: *at least one* of the following must be true:
+  * At most 3 hours on personal finances, income and taxes in that week
+  * At most 2 hours average on personal finances, income and taxes across that week and the two preceding weeks

 ## Chores to catch up on

 ### Health stuff